Retained Placenta Medical Negligence Compensation Guide – Placenta left in after birth negligence claims

 |Reason for compensation||Severity||Settlement amounts with uplift.||Comments on injury|

 Please note that when suing a doctor for a retained placenta or any other medical practitioner you will need to bring your claim within the personal injury claims time limit.
-In most instances this is three years, but can vary.
+In most instances, this is three years but can vary.
 You can learn more about medical negligence claims in our guide.
 Learn more about retained placenta medical negligence compensation claims.

-Whilst there are different ways in which you could fund a claim made with a medical negligence lawyer or other solicitor, one of the most popular ways of doing so is through a no win no fee agreement.
+Whilst there are different ways in which you could fund a claim made with a medical negligence lawyer or other solicitors.
+One of the most popular ways of doing so is through a no win no fee agreement.